 - Focus on patient-centered quality

 Quality improvement principles in health care are not going to change overnight, nor are they going to be applied in everyday work environments without some pushback from those being asked to make the changes.
-This is expected, and will require a balance of push and pull.
-Improvements are not just a nicety in quality industries, but in health care is a necessity.
+This is expected and will require a balance of push and pull.
+Improvements are not just a nicety in quality industries, but in health care, it is a necessity.
 As principles are set up to make the progress in patient outcomes and managing costs, more widespread equality in care will be felt and seen.